christianalfoni/EmptyBox/posts/2015_09_22_Introducing-Cerebral.md

 );
 ```

 A signal needs a name.
 I encourage you to express that name as: "What happened to trigger the signal".
-When you look at the signal definition you now know what happened to trigger it and what it does.
+When you look at the signal definition you know what happened to trigger it and what it does.

 ### Actions